Add Your Heading Text Here

 So when setting your macros on a vegan or plant-based diet, your protein target will be different to someone on an omnivorous diet.

-• Prioritising complete and efficient protein sources – which are typically soy foods like tofu, tempeh, TVP, soy-protein isolate, and soy-containing plant-based meats
+• Use complete and efficient protein sources – which are typically soy foods like tofu, tempeh, TVP, soy-protein isolate, and soy-containing plant-based meats

-• Utilising less efficient protein sources – like nuts, seeds, legumes and grains – to support your key protein sources
+• Utilise less efficient protein sources – like nuts, seeds, legumes and grains – as secondary sources to support your key protein sources

-• If required, supplement with a complete protein powder or leucine
+• Supplement with a protein powder or leucine supplement

 Sources